hoho1986/memo/JavaScript/Logical operators OR & AND.md

 ## Logical AND

-Syntax: `expression1 && expression2`.
+Syntax: `expression && expression`.

 It evaluates operands from left to right.
-It returns immediately with value once it is evaluated to `falsy`.
+It returns immediately with value once operand is evaluated to **falsy**.
-If all values are evaluated to `true`, the last operand is returned.
+If all values are evaluated to **truthy**, the last operand is returned.

 ## See Also
 - [Nullish coalescing operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator)